|(Our dog So-Fee, and me)|

 I think about death.
-One result of my conversion to Christ forty-eight years ago was a greater awareness of death.
+One result of my conversion to Christ fifty-two years ago was a greater awareness of death.
 Being a philosophy major helped me.
 "Death" is a big-time philosophical theme.

 How we think about death influences how we live today.
 Heidegger told us that life is best lived in light of one's death.
 The death of Socrates, as told by Plato, is philosophically famous as a example of a good life and a good death.